DerrangedGadgeteer/AbberantGothic/Levels/Intro/TheaterCultChecklist.md

 Sound Blocking Linedefs will keep any shots outside the main hall from waking the Horrors and the cultists in the main hall.

+## Gun's Blazing:

+- [ ] Done

+If the player allows the cultist to make it into the theater, a script will run opening the doors, and slamming them shut with a linedef action that will rebuff the player.
+Once shut, the front doors will lock with the stage manager key required.
+The cultist will despawn, and the remaining enemies will be replaced.
+The pickups in the armory room will be removed, and all unarmed cultist enemies will be replaced with armed ones in more tactical positions.

+The Grand Deacon will be replaced with a different version, armed with the Caster, does more damage, and is surrounded with the Horrors from the Horror room.

+Two armed cultists will be in the hostage room, and the hostages will be flagged as targets if the player opens the door to the hostage room.

 ## Make a Grand Entrance:

 - [ ] Done